ydubreuil/lxd-client/README.md

 Then, just run:

     vagrant init

+This will launch a Ubuntu VM with LXD on it.

+To integrate the VM with your local development environment, you can run:

-    vagrant ssh -- -L${PWD}/lxd.socket:/var/lib/lxd/unix.socket
+    vagrant ssh -- -L${PWD}/lxd.socket:/var/lib/lxd/unix.socket -D 1080

+to forward the LXD socket to a local file and publish an SOCK5 proxy with will let you jump into the box easily

-Keep the SSH command open to access the LXD control socket from your computer.
+Keep command running to access the LXD control socket from your computer.
 If it fails, remove the stale socket file:

     rm lxd.socket

+### Configuring LXD in the Vagrant box

+`lxcbr0` is not configured by default, so containers don't have network.
+To reconfigure the bridge and add some IPv4 or IPv6 subnet to it, you can run inside the Vagrant box:

+    sudo dpkg-reconfigure -p medium lxd

+More detailed configuration step in this blog post: [LXD 2.0: Installing and configuring LXD](https://www.stgraber.org/2016/03/15/lxd-2-0-installing-and-configuring-lxd-212/)

 ## Debugging tips